evorine/pulumist/pulumist-go/README.md

 This is an FFI-compatible Go library that provides a wrapper around Pulumi's Automation API for Go.

-It has been designed to be used from `pulumist-ffi` crate developed in Rust.
+It has been designed to be used from `pulumist` crate developed in Rust.

 ## How Pulumist Communicates with Pulumi